Zaibten/Criminal-Detection-Web-App-Using-Python-Django/README.md

 # 🌐 Criminal Detection Web App Using Python Django 👮‍♂️
+A web applicatiom developed to identify criminals using their photo and webcam.

 # 🚔 Empowering Law Enforcement with Technology
 Introducing my latest innovation: a Criminal Detection Web Application built with Python Django!
 This platform integrates real-time criminal detection, video analysis, and a robust admin panel to provide a seamless and effective solution for modern law enforcement.